rit3776/CraftingTable.py/README.md

 | ---------------------- | ------------------------------------------------------------------------------------------ |
 | `mc.cmd(command: str)` | Executes a server command in real-time.
 Example: `mc.cmd("give player minecraft:apple 5")` |
 | `mc.log(message: str)` | Prints a message to the server log.
 Example: `mc.log("Player joined")`                     |

 ---

+## Administration Commands

+* **/ctpy reload**: Reloads your `mod.py` and applies changes immediately.
+* *Note: If you add a decorator for an event that was not present when the game started, a full game restart is required to register the listener on the Fabric side.*

+---